substratusai/substratusai.github.io/docs/tutorials/deploying-finetuning-falcon-7b-instruct.md

 ### Creating the fine tuned model
 Fine tuned model = base model + dataset.
-Substratus makes this very easy by creating new Model resource where specify the base model and the dataset, resulting in a new fine tuned model.
+Substratus makes this very easy by creating new Model resource where you specify the base model and the dataset, resulting in a new fine tuned model.

 Create the fined model by running: